 Jews were hunted, tracked, denounced and murdered.
 I believe that leaves, has left, scars across the generations that remain unhealed where individuals still ask themselves "what did I do to deserve that"?

-The answer is "nothing" but somehow when the question is asked publicly there is still some kind of undercurrent, as if people knowingly understand that there is some underlying reason, the Jews killed Christ, they are money-grabbing, drank baby blood, plotted to rule the world or just that they must have done something to merit punishment.
+The answer is "nothing", but when asked in public, the question still generates some undercurrent, as if people knowingly understand that there is some underlying reason, you know, the Jews killed Christ, they are money-grabbing, drank baby blood, plotted to rule the world or just that they must have done something to merit punishment.

-And about Israel, it is about time that the problem be resolved.
-It would be nice if the Muslim nations could make peace with Israel and that both resolve the Palestinian claims, since the conflict perpetuates bad feeling in the diaspora.
+It is time to resolve the problems in Israel.
+It would be nice if the Muslim nations could make peace with Israel and that both address the Palestinian claims since the conflict perpetuates bad feeling in the diaspora.

 This question is available for discussion here on Quora